pnp/blog/content/post/cli-for-microsoft-365-v3-7.md

 section of the report, you can copy a complete set of commands to run to update all packages.

-If you want to better understand what\'s changed and where, I\'d recommend you use the [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) report, which you can get by executing:
+If you want to better understand what's changed and where, I'd recommend you use the [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) report, which you can get by executing: